Tim-Alpha/studentsRecord/README.md

 ## Email sending

 Email sending is a background process and don't effect the API and UI interface.
-Don't create any API for email please make sure that email addres provide in .csv file is a valid email address.
+Don't create any API for emails, please make sure that email addres provide in .csv file is a valid email address.